 (Disability Benefits and Leave Services)

-If you are an employee in need of an adjustment or change to your job for a reason related to a disability:
+If you are an employee in need of an adjustment or modification to your job for a reason related to their own disability:

-- Inform an IAMVS Disability Program Manager (DPM).
+- Inform an IAMVS Disability Program Manager (DPM) by:

 - Complete the Employee Accommodation Request Form.

 - Have your health care provider complete the Accommodation Request Medical Certification.

 - Return the forms to IAMVS for review.

 Employing Unit: If an employee makes a reasonable accommodation request to a supervisor, manager, and/or HRP, the request should be forwarded to your unit’s assigned Disability Program Manager (DPM) immediately.

 A reasonable accommodation is a modification or adjustment to a position, an employment practice, or the work environment that makes it possible for a qualified individual with a disability to perform the essential functions of the position.

 A disability is defined as a mental or physical condition that substantially limits a major life activity as compared to most people.